Why learn HTML/CSS?

 What your web browser (Safari, Firefox or Chrome) understands is HTML, CSS and JavaScript.
 HTML is for text and structure, CSS for looks and styles, and JavaScript for interactivity (should you need that).

-In the end, all four options above send HTML and CSS to the browser.
+In the end, all options discussed in the previous chapter send HTML and CSS to the browser.
 But the way they go about it is very different.
 It’s up to you to choose the right tool for the job.

 But if you want to end up with a truly great website, that loads fast even on mobile phones, and that looks exactly as you want to, then you should take a couple of hours to learn the formats in which your website ultimately will arrive in the browser: HTML and CSS.
-And the easiest way to get started with that is the third option: using a static site generator.
-So that’s what we’ll do in this guide.
+This will enable you to debug your website in the browser and understand what’s going on.